 On Edinburgh's Royal Mile, sited outside the High Court on Lawnmarket, sits a statue of an imposing figure reclining in a chair.
 He often has a bagpiper in his vicinity, and if you linger a moment as you pass him you may notice passers-by rubbing the statue's foot.

-Hume has entered the world rankings of influential figures, and is broadly considered to be one of history's most important philosophers writing in the English language.
+Hume has entered the world rankings of influential figures, and is broadly considered to be one of history's most important philosophers ever to write in the English language.
 He was also a prolific writer of British history, and economic theory.
-His philosophical ideas and theories about human nature were a significant contribute to the period known as the Scottish Enlightenment, and still have influence today, and he is justly celebrated here in Edinburgh, the city of his birth (and, in 1776, his death).
+His philosophical ideas and theories about human nature were a significant contribute to the period known as the Scottish Enlightenment, and still have influence today.
+He is justly celebrated here in Edinburgh, the city of his birth (and, in 1776, his death).

 The people rubbing Hume's foot on the Royal Mile - specifically designed by the sculptor Alexander Stoddart with the big toe of his right foot dangling seductively over the edge of the plinth on which he sits - are enacting a superstitious ritual whereby the rubber of the toe is somehow magically endowed with either good luck or something of Hume's own wisdom and insight.

 One of Hume's great contributions to philosophical enquiry describes the relationship between cause and effect, and considers (in essence) that we can never explicitly connect two events in any sense of 'doing this caused that to happen'.
 As such, those rubbing Hume's toe for luck are directly contravening one of his fundamental assertions about the world...

-But most famously had a house just off St Andrew Square in the east end of the New Town.
-His devout atheism (broadly denied or ambivalently asserted during his lifetime) led the street on which he lived being informally dubbed 'St David Street', and happily it remains so today!
+But most famously he had a house just off St Andrew Square in the east end of the New Town.
+His devout atheism (broadly denied or ambivalently asserted during his lifetime) led to the street on which he lived being informally dubbed 'St David Street', and happily it remains so today!